kilomeow/mediahack/README.md

 # Telegram Narrative Engine
-A small engine for implementing game scenarios in chats using telegram bots
+A tiny engine for implementing game scenarios in chats using telegram bots